vidjil/vidjil/doc/user.md

   - The default view, by V/J genes, focus on one recombination system within one locus.
     All the analyzes locus are on the right of the grid.
 You can select another locus by clicking on it or by using the associated shortcuts (see *Keyboard shortcuts* below).

-  - The “plot“ menu allow to customize the plots, by selecting the X and Y axes and also by switching between grid and bar plots.
+  - The “plot“ menu allows to customize the plots, by selecting the X and Y axes, by switching between grid and bar plots, and also by saving plots for the next report.
     There are [20+ available axes](axes.md) to study the clonotypes.
     Some presets are available.
     For example, the preset 4, similar to a "Genescan analysis", shows a bar plot of the clonotypes according to the length of their consensus sequence,